Dividing Business Assets in a Divorce: What You Need to Know

 Options for Handling a Business During a Divorce

-Once you determine and agree on how you will move forward on dividing business assets, you have several options:
+Once you determine and agree on how your business assets are divided, you have several options:

 One Spouse Buys the Other’s Share

-Again, this entails a full financial assessment to determine what is considered marital property, which in high net worth marriages may include real estate here or abroad, recreational vehicles, boats, airplanes, art, jewelry, collectibles, and other assets.
-Be sure to consult with a high-asset family law attorney who regularly works with accountants and appraisers in these areas.
+Again, this entails a full financial assessment of marital property, which in high net worth marriages may include real estate here or abroad, recreational vehicles, boats, airplanes, art, jewelry, and collectibles.
+Be sure to consult with a high-asset divorce attorney who regularly works with accountants and appraisers in these areas.

 Sell the Business

-In this case a high net worth divorce lawyer, together with appropriate financial professionals, helps you value the business, identify potential purchasers, and close that transaction.
+In this case, a high net worth divorce lawyer, together with appropriate financial professionals, helps us to value the business, identify potential purchasers, and close that transaction.

 What Courts Consider for Dividing a Business

-A family law judge in Pennsylvania considers the following factors, along with many other factors, when determining how business interests should be divided in divorce and in assessing the couple’s proposed distribution of business assets in their divorce proceedings:
+A family law judge in Pennsylvania considers the following factors, along with many other factors, when determining how a business should be divided in divorce and in assessing the couple’s proposed distribution of business assets in their divorce:

 • Was the company in business prior to the marriage?
 If so, how long?